 - Demonstrates behaviour/attitude that resonates with good global citizenship and building a better world

 - Combines leadership skills with strong academic performance

 - Taking a full-time course of study in Canada in a program of at least one academic year in length

 Elizabeth Paterson Award

-Awarded to an international student or group of students in order to recognize those who contribute in a positive way to the internationalization.
+Awarded to an international student or group of students in order to recognize those who contribute in a positive way to internationalization of their campus community.

 - Has/Have made a noteworthy contribution to the internationalization of campus life; OR has spearheaded a new initiative or demonstrated exceptional leadership of ongoing international initiatives;